-Connect with Antimicrobial Resistance Experts at ASM Microbe 2023
+Antimicrobial Resistance Experts Connected at ASM Microbe 2023

-From tapping AI to predict antibiotic activity, to leveraging phage therapy to vanquish multi-drug resistant infections, scientists will gather at ASM Microbe 2023 to address AMR from every angle.
-The Antimicrobial Agents and Resistance track offers a hub to discuss multi-pronged strategies to tackle the grave challenge of AMR and ensure equitable health care practices are implemented.
+From tapping AI to predict antibiotic activity, to leveraging phage therapy to vanquish multi-drug resistant infections, scientists who gathered at ASM Microbe 2023 addressed AMR from every angle.
+The Antimicrobial Agents and Resistance track offered a hub to discuss multi-pronged strategies to tackle the grave challenge of AMR and ensure equitable health care practices are implemented.